 Deborah Arnott, chairman of the Ash Charity Medical Organization, advises those who smoke a lot to break this habit or at least reduce tobacco consumption.
 This will reduce the risk of severe coronavirus.

-“Smokers are more likely to become infected with respiratory infections and are twice as likely as non-smokers to have pneumonia,” she explains. - From whatever side you look, smoking is harmful to health; therefore, let smokers see in coronavirus an additional reason to quit this habit - and strengthen the body's defenses now that this virus is actively spreading. ”
+“Smokers are more likely to contract respiratory infections and are twice as likely to develop pneumonia as non-smokers,” she explains. - From whatever side you look, smoking is unhealthy; therefore, let smokers see in the coronavirus an additional reason to quit this habit - and to strengthen the body's defenses now that this virus is actively spreading. ”

 What about the drugs that I take on an ongoing basis?

 It is important that you take your usual medications, even if you have symptoms of a respiratory infection.
 If you are running out of supplies at this time and you need to bring medicine from the pharmacy, ask someone from your family or friends to do this.

 Do I need to get a flu shot?

 Coronavirus is not a flu virus, so getting vaccinated against it will not protect you from this infection.
 At the same time, influenza is also a serious illness that often causes complications.